 Have you ever wondered why it is necessary to study history?
 History helps one know about past events and gain knowledge on how everything that is today is the way it is.
 History is one of the subjects that most students find boring and useless.
 Still, when it comes to tragic events that hold important dates in history, it becomes interesting and increases students’ curiosity.
 One such massive event which marks the essential phase of our history is World War 2.
 It is one of the crucial and important topics every child must know about.
 This article will help all the middle school students to find the top 5 wonderful books on World War 2 to enhance their knowledge and learn several life lessons from the stories of World War 2.

-Top 5 World War 2 Books for Middle School in 2021
+Top 5 World War 2 Books For Middle School

 Diary of A Young Girl – by Anne Frank

 “Diary of a young girl” is one of the WWII books for middle school, which is quite famous among students as it is also provided in many schools for projects and assignments.
 This is not a novel or imaginary book.
 Rather it is Anne Frank’s diary .
 She was a Jewish victim of the Holocaust.
 The book takes you over the life events of Anne and how she and her family manage to survive for a long time under the Nazis.
 That is until they are found and taken to the concentration camps.

 The book has many important messages, one of which is that every person has the right to live in freedom.
 Which makes it a very meaningful World War 2 book for middle school students.
 Anne’s story shows us that individuals might be of different religions or races.
 But it doesn’t mean that they ought to be treated differently.
 The book gives you a detailed insight into how the Jewish people were worried and stressed about being found and taken to the concentration camps and how their lives differed from others in World War 2.